ericwbailey/ericwbailey.website/source/writing/ham-biscuit-on.md

 ## Or is he?

-Red is commonly used to indicate errors.
+Red is commonly used to [indicate errors in Western culture](https://graphicdesign.stackexchange.com/questions/6982/except-china-which-country-will-use-red-for-up-and-green-for-down).
 Now I’m wondering if this means there’s a problem with ham biscuit supply, and that they’re indicating that there are none left.
 Maybe this is a signal to suppliers instead of consumers.

 The other wrinkle is the sign [blinks](https://en.m.wikipedia.org/wiki/Blinkenlights) when it is active.
 Blinking adds an extra layer of consideration, in that other examples of blinking things we can reference to determine intent have multiple meanings.
 Think: